Mental Health Facilities Greensboro, NC

 Family Service Of The Piedmont

-Family Service Of The Piedmont is a mental health treatment clinic in Greensboro, North Carolina, located at 315 East Washington, in the 27401 zip code.
+Family Service Of The Piedmont is a mental health treatment center in Greensboro, NC, located at 315 East Washington, 27401 zip code area.
 Family Service Of The Piedmont provides outpatient treatment.
-Family Service Of The Piedmont provides couples/family therapy, activity therapy and cognitive behavioral therapy to young adults, children / adolescents and adults.
-Family Service Of The Piedmont also supports people requiring dual diagnosis treatment, people with serious mental illness and people with trauma.
-Additional services provided by Family Service Of The Piedmont consist of integrated primary care services, family psychoeducation and illness management and recovery.
+Family Service Of The Piedmont offers couples/family therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults, young adults and seniors 65 or older.
+Family Service Of The Piedmont also supports people requiring dual diagnosis treatment, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Additional services at Family Service Of The Piedmont consist of integrated primary care services, diet and exercise counseling and chronic disease/illness management.

 Blessed New Beginnings